donaldRwilliams/GGMncv/README.md

 was not so for the atan penalty.
 The reason this is not ideal is that, if the partial correlations are large, it makes sense that they should not be penalized that much.
-This property of non-convex regularization should provide *nearly* unbiased estimates, which can imporove, say, predictive accuracy.
+This property of non-convex regularization should provide *nearly* unbiased estimates, which can improve, say, predictive accuracy.

 Also notice that the atan penalty provides a sparser solution.